CRBroughton/ts-test-utils/README.md

 - Extends - Check if one type is extending another type
 - isArray - Checks if a type is an array
 - isNotArray - Checks if a type is not an array
+- Length - Check a given types length; Combine this with the 'Equals' type checker

 To install dependencies: